-This easy chicken and seafood paella is my take on a classic Spanish paella.
-This one-pan rice dish is packed with juicy chicken drumsticks, chorizo sausage, plump mussels, calamari rings and prawns, and is simply bursting with flavour.
+This easy Spanish paella is packed with juicy chicken, chorizo sausage, plump mussels, calamari rings and prawns, and is simply bursting with flavour.
+It's the perfect meal for those times when you want to spoil the family with something a little different.

 Summer on a plate